gooddata/gooddata-ui-sdk/docs/content/en/latest/references/dashboard_component/dashboard_plugins_api.md

 additional parameters.
 These parameters can then be used to customize the behavior of the plugin for a particular dashboard.

-The GoodData platform and GoodData.CN all treat parameters opaquely.
+GoodData treats parameters opaquely.
 Only soft-size limits of 2,048 bytes for the length of the parameter string are imposed.
 Otherwise, the parameters are fully under your control and responsibility.

 If the parameters are specified on the link between a dashboard and your plugin, the loader sends them as the